Condenser Mic FAQ

 A: To uninstall and reinstall your USB mic just follow these steps:

-Unplug the mic, wait about 30 seconds, and then plug it back in.
+-Unplug the mic, wait for 30 seconds, and then plug it back .

 Q: WHAT IS THE WARRANTY FOR MY PRODUCT?